 Freegle is a place where you can give away basically anything you don’t need and you are not alone.
 All of the UK uses the website to give away items ranging from forks and knives to old furniture.
 And, guess what?
 Used moving boxes are on the menu, as well.

-Another place that offers good variety.
+Another place that offers a good variety.
 However, we encourage our readers to have realistic expectations because, let’s be honest, free things are often of low quality.
 Free cardboard boxes might do more damage than you expect.

 Social Media Community Groups